Marriott Marquis San Diego Marina

 - Describe the algorithmic strategy for the diagnostic workup of erythrocytosis and understand the causes of hereditary erythrocytosis.

 - Discuss the general approach to evaluation of hemolytic anemia.

 - Determine the approach to evaluating a patient with direct antiglobulin negative hemolytic anemia.

 - Discuss the approach to evaluating a patient suspected of hereditary hemolytic anemia.

 - Apply an algorithmic approach to thrombotic microangiopathies.

-As a provider accredited by ACCME, the Mayo Clinic College of Medicine and Science (Mayo Clinic School of Continuous Professional Development) must ensure balance, independence, objectivity, and scientific rigor in its educational activities.
 Course director(s), planning committee, faculty, and all others who are in a position to control the content of this educational activity are required to disclose all relevant financial relationships with any commercial interest related to the subject matter of the educational activity.
 Safeguards against commercial bias have been put in place.
 Faculty members also will disclose any off-label and/or investigational use of pharmaceuticals or instruments discussed in their presentations.
 Disclosure of this information will be published in course materials so those participants in the activity may formulate their own judgments regarding the presentations.